Ben Gotschall raises Certified Grassfed by AGW beef cattle and Certified AWA dairy cattle on pasture at Davey Road Ranch in Raymond, Nebraska.

-When Ben was 10 years old, he started helping with milking and immediately fell in love with Belle, the only Jersey in his father’s herd of Holsteins.
+When Ben was 10 years old, he started helping with milking and began working with Belle, the only Jersey in his father’s herd of Holsteins.
 “She stood out to me as the little brown cow who was quite capable of holding her own with her bigger black and white herdmates,” Ben remembers.
-After a year of milking, his father let him choose one calf to care for and start his own herd and, of course, he chose Belle’s first calf.
+After a year of milking, his father let him choose one calf to care for and start his own herd, and he chose Belle’s first calf.
 A year later, Ben used the money he’d saved from milking to buy her second calf and, through the American Jersey Cattle Association’s Genetic Recovery program, soon had a small herd of registered Jersey cattle.
-In 1997, as a high school senior, Ben had the top-performing Jersey herd in the state of Nebraska for milk and protein production, with just 14 cows.
+In 1997, as a high school senior, Ben had the top-performing Jersey herd in Nebraska for milk and protein production, with just 14 cows.

 Ben still maintains close connections with the Gotschall family’s 1,300-acre ranch in north-central Nebraska, where he raises and breeds some cattle alongside his father’s pasture-based dairy herd.